dsilverberg95/dynamic_tuna/README.md

 # Dynamic Tuna: Flexible Bayesian Optimization

-**Dynamic Tuna** is a library of surrogate models that are compatible with the Optuna framework for performing Bayesian optimization on machine learning (ML) hyperparameters.
+**Dynamic Tuna** is a library of surrogate models that are compatible with Optuna's API for performing Bayesian optimization on machine learning (ML) hyperparameters.
 The provided samplers are Gaussian Process, Random Forest, and Tree-structured Parzen Estimator.
 While most libraries allow for some degree of static control over the search process' exploitation-exploration tradeoff, Dynamic Tuna allows for multiple types of dynamic control.

 ![Dynamic Tuna](https://img.shields.io/badge/bayesian-optimization-blue.svg) ![License](https://img.shields.io/badge/license-MIT-green)